 For example, if you have 10 kg/lb of larvae, you can feed them 10 kg/lb of food daily.
 If the raising conditions are well, from the initial 100 grams of eggs, we can end up with around 300 kg (660 lbs) of larvae after 2 weeks of raising.

+Black soldier fly larvae will not die when there's not enough food.
 These larvae are the toughest of toughest once they hatch out of the eggs.
-They will not die when there's less food.
-What we may see is that they'll get much skinnier & shrink down in size significantly.
 In some harsh environment where other life forms may not even survive, the grubs will still do well.
-They only die when it gets too cold, for example, if we freeze them or when it drops below 20F (-6C).
-Beyond 115F (46C), they may also suffer.

 If you feed them some fruits/veggies or a big piece of meat, you'll be able to tell easily by not seeing that food piece anymore the next few days.